Extended Project Qualification

 About

-Liverpool College Sixth Form is a happy and caring environment.
-The Sixth Form should be a fruitful time in the personal and intellectual development of every student.
 Our aim is to provide our students with a purposeful and challenging experience which strengthens their capacities and interests, develops their character, and gives them the confidence to take the next step on their academic and life journey.

-Through the curriculum, our Sixth Formers engage in rigorous academic study, whilst developing key character traits and skills of independence, resilience, leadership and responsibility.
+Through the LCA+ curriculum, our Sixth Formers engage in rigorous academic study, whilst developing key character traits and skills of independence, resilience, leadership and responsibility.

-As well as A Level and BTEC studies, all students undertake an Extended Project Qualification which can lead to lower university entry requirements.
+All students undertake an Extended Project Qualification which can lead to lower university entry requirements.

-The average class size is 16 and students are taught by experienced subject leaders.
 Our programme of Sixth Form House Mentors provide strong pastoral support and create a community with purpose and ambition for each student.

-If you would like to apply to join us in September 2023 then please visit the Admissions page of our Sixth Form section of the website.
+If you would like to apply to join us in September 2026 then please visit the Admissions page of our Sixth Form section of the website.

 Print